KeyanSong/431-2018/slides/class17/README.md

 ## Course Project Update: Tasks D and E, Codebook, and Study 1 Data

 You will complete two Google Forms by noon on Friday 2018-11-02.
 These are Task D ([the Survey Comparison Plan](http://bit.ly/431-2018-survey-comparison-plan-taskD)) and Task E ([actually taking the Survey](http://bit.ly/431-2018-survey)).
+As of 8:30 AM, we have 23/49 responses to Task D, and 22/49 responses to Task E, not all of which are complete responses yet.

 - You will receive access to the Survey data before class next Tuesday 2018-11-06.
 It will include at least three and perhaps more files, which you will then need to **merge** in order to obtain an appropriate data set.
     - We'll discuss merging briefly (but sufficiently for your project study 1 tasks) in Class 19, next Tuesday.